Imagine among all the content in all the world, you could rise to the top of a Google SERP.

 - Get crawled in all the right places.

 As part of the root directory for your site, tell Google which of your site shouldn’t be crawled.
 Unsure what we mean?
 In brief, crawling is the work Google’s AI detective agency does when looking for the most relevant information per keyword.
 You want the most useful pages on your site to come up in this search.
 To do that, you need to direct Google to the parts of your containing that information.
+Learn more about the difference between crawling and indexing here.

 - Play fair.
 Google has rules.